 The next two minutes saw Cage seize two boards, placing him in a tie with Oakley.
 Then, with just 1:51 on the clock, Seattle’s Sedale Threatt missed.
 It looked like Clipper guard Mike Woodson might have control of the defensive rebound but he bobbled the ball and it ended up in Cage’s firm hands.
 Cage secured one more rebound, giving him a total of 30, which was enough for a 0.03 edge on Oakley and the honor of being recognized as the NBA’s best rebounder.
 Cage finished with an average of 13.03 rebounds to Oakley’s 13.00.

 Despite Cage's extraordinary performance, the Clippers lost to Seattle by nine points, giving them a 17-65 record for the season.
 After the game, Cage hosted a “Summer’s Here” themed party, so he could celebrate the rebounding title with his teammates.
 And while summer may have been a few months away, the Clippers were about to head off on another early vacation, after missing the playoffs for an 11th consecutive year.
 Sounds like as good a time as any to throw a party.

-You can read more about Michael Cage in "THE CURSE: The Colorful & Chaotic History of the LA Clippers" by visiting Amazon or clicking here.
+You can read more about Michael Cage in "THE CURSE: The Colorful & Chaotic History of the LA Clippers" by clicking here.

 Copyright © 2015